MOHs Surgery in Annapolis, MD

 If you have been diagnosed with a skin cancer and are concerned about having it removed, contact our office.
 We will be happy to discuss your options for treatment, and coordinate with a Mohs surgeon if needed.

-- Dr. Sandel and Dr. Duggal may coordinate your cancer treatment with a Mohs dermatologist.
+Dr. Sandel or Dr. Duggal may coordinate your cancer treatment with a Mohs dermatologist.
 They typically do the excision of the cancer, and you come back to our office the same day to have the wound repaired.